Updated on 8/10/2021

 A single therapy session normally lasts from 50 minutes to an hour.
 Some types of talk therapy, such as cognitive behavioral therapy (CBT), may follow an agenda at each session, while other types don’t follow any specific pattern.
 These unstructured sessions can feel more like a conversation, with the patient determining what they’d like to talk about from session to session.

 A talk therapy session can help a person deal with a wide spectrum of issues, including:

 - Anger management

 Talk therapy, also known as psychotherapy, branches out in many different directions, including cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), psychodynamic therapy, humanistic therapy, and more.
 Most of these types of therapies are available in both individual and group settings.
 Here’s a brief overview of these therapies.

 Cognitive behavioral therapy (CBT)

-Cognitive behavioral therapy (CBT) is dedicated to changing negative thought patterns by addressing our behavioral responses to uncomfortable situations.
+Cognitive behavioral therapy (CBT) is dedicated to changing negative thought patterns by addressing our behavioral responses to uncomfortable situations or emotional distress.
 It’s a structured form of treatment, where the therapist directs sessions and guides the patient’s progress along a specific treatment path.
-Cognitive behavioral therapy typically occurs within a prescribed amount of time, usually a little more than 12 sessions.
-This therapy is best for those seeking solutions and ways to concretely change their behavior.
+Cognitive behavior therapy typically occurs within a prescribed amount of time, usually a little more than 12 sessions.
+This type of talking therapy is best for those seeking solutions and ways to concretely change their behavior.